 Not everyone has the room, or the budget for a full audio system to maximize the audio from their 65-inch TV.
 Unfortunately, the standard TV speakers inside of those new TVs are generally trash.
-There just isn’t enough room inside a slim designed TV to add speakers that can actually make a difference.
+There just isn’t enough room inside a slim-designed TV to add speakers that can actually make a difference.
 So, you don’t have enough room for a huge system, but your TV speakers aren’t up to par, where should you turn?
-That’s where bookshelf speakers come in.
+That’s where the best bookshelf speakers come in.

 If you are looking to add a pair of bookshelf speakers, here are some things to keep in mind:

 - Unless the speakers are self-powered, they will need to be connected to an AV receiver

 - Check to see what connections are available — only a handful connect via Bluetooth or optical, while most have posts for speaker wire or RCA cable inputs

 - With a pair of bookshelf speakers and an AV receiver, you can also add more speakers later

 Even though they take a little more effort than plugging in a soundbar to your TV, the benefits of the best bookshelf speakers exceed what most soundbars can offer, starting from a true stereo experience to bigger woofers that can produce a more full sound.

 We’ve arranged our recommendations in order from least expensive to most, but no matter what your budget is, you’re going to fall upon a great pair of bookshelf speakers that will take not only your sound quality to a new level but also your home’s decor.